Data Sets for Research

-The International Permafrost Association (IPA) has developed a strategy for data and information management to meet the requirements of cold regions science, engineering, and modeling communities.
+Thus, the International Permafrost Association (IPA) developed a strategy for data and information management to meet the requirements of cold regions science, engineering, and modeling communities.
 A central component of this strategy is the Global Geocryological Data (GGD) system, an internationally distributed system linking investigators and data centers around the world.
 The National Snow and Ice Data Center (NSIDC) in collaboration with the International Arctic Research Center (IARC) serves as a central node of the GGD.
 NSIDC developed a five-year compilation of permafrost and frozen ground-related data and information products with a global perspective, and they call it The Frozen Ground Data Center (FGDC).